Islamic architecture: Transformation of conquered towns

+More often than founding new cities, the new Islamic rulers took over existing towns.
+Most of the new Arab settlers nonetheless settled into previously existing urban centers throughout the conquered territories.
+These cities were transformed according to the needs of the new Islamic society and Islamic facilities were inserted into the existing urban fabric after the conquest.
+In the case of Damascus and Aleppo, for example, the cities were largely of Roman-Byzantine heritage and their topography changed slowly.
+The Islamic presence was signaled at first only by the presence of a mosque (and, in Damascus, the royal palace).
+This transformation, which resulted in what is often regarded as the traditional "Islamic" city, occurred over a long period and was shaped by multiple social and economic causes that varied according to region and period.
+The arrival of Islamic rule was only one stage in a process that had already begun by the 6th century.

+The principle of arranging buildings is known as "horizontal spread".
+Residencies and public buildings as well as private housing tend to be laid out separately, and are not directly related to each other architectonically.
+Archaeological excavations at the city of Jerash, the Gerasa of Antiquity, have revealed how the Umayyads have transformed the city plan.

-Experiments with various ideal city models
+Experiments with ideal city models

 The antique concept of the architecture of a metropolis is based on a structure of main and smaller roads running through the entire city, and dividing it into quarters.
 The streets are oriented towards public buildings like a palace, temple, or a public square.
 Two main roads, (cardo and decumanus) cross each other at right angles in the center of the city.
 A few cities were founded during the early Islamic Umayyad Caliphate, the outlines of which were based on the Ancient Roman concept of the ideal city.
 An example of a city planned according to such concepts was excavated at Anjar in Lebanon.
 Donald Whitcomb argues that the early Muslim conquests initiated a conscious attempt to recreate specific morphological features characteristic of earlier western and southwestern Arabian cities.